This blog contains affiliate links. This means that ReHack may make a small commission if you purchase products through links in this post.

 Why Can’t You Replace AirPod Batteries?

-You can replace the lithium batteries on other Apple devices like iPhones and Apple Watches.
+However, it’s a little more complicated than a simple replacement.
+You can’t replace the lithium batteries on other Apple devices like iPhones and Apple Watches.
 What makes AirPods different?
 It comes down to their design, which maximizes space and cleanliness at the cost of longevity.

 If you try to open an AirPod, you’ll see where the problem lies.
 Instead of using screws, Apple seals their AirPods with glue, so you have to cut into it to get to the battery.
 If you manage to slice it open without damaging anything, it’ll be nearly impossible to put back together.

-Your AirPods are supposed to last quite a while, so what if you have battery problems after the first year?
+Your AirPods should last quite a while, so what if you have battery problems after the first year?
 If you buy AppleCare+ coverage when you purchase your AirPods, your warranty will extend to two years.
 Under AppleCare+, you can get your AirPods and their charging case replaced for free.

 Ask for Battery Service